2-Guys-1-Code/2guys1code/poker/deck.md

 Take card from specific position
 Take a specific card from the deck
 You can put a card back at a specific position
+You can peek at a specific position (returns the card, but it remains in the deck) You can get the current position of a card
 You can cut a deck at a specific position shuffled (ordered randomly)
+    + different kinds of shuffling + chaining them

 Hands are sets  of cards.
-Hand can be for different  games, i,e Poker vs go fish
+Hand can be for different  games, i,e Poker vs go fish, black jack (multiple decks)

-Should dealing the job of the deck? is deal just remove card  froma deck The dealer deals
+Should dealing the job of the deck? is deal just remove card  from a deck The dealer deals